alisw/alibuild/docs/reference.markdown

 You can limit which defaults can be applied to a given package by using the `valid_defaults` key.

+### Architecture defaults

+Architecture defaults are similar to normal defaults but they are always sourced, if available in alidist, and should never be provided on the command line.

+Their filename is always:

+    defaults-<arch>.sh

+where `<arch>` is the current architecture.
+They have precedence over normal defaults.

 ## Relocation

 aliBuild supports relocating binary packages so that the scratch space used for builds (e.g. /build) and the actual installation folder (i.e. /cvmfs/alice.cern.ch ) do not need to be the same.
 By design this is done automatically, and